-Don’t see what you want your lump sum for listed above?
+Don’t see what you need to use your lump sum for listed above?
 No problem!
-Since we got started in 1996, we’ve funded tens of thousands of transactions for people wanting money for thousands of different reasons.
+Since we got started in 1996, we’ve funded thousands of transactions for people wanting money for many different reasons.
 We’re not here to tell you how to spend your money, we just give you more options for how you can receive it.

-Every structured settlement payment stream is unique, so the only way to know what your future payments are worth is by speaking with one of our experienced representatives.
-They’ll ask you questions about the details of your structured settlement and let you know what future payments you need to sell to get the lump sum you want.
+Every structured settlement payment stream is unique, so the only way to know what we can offer you for your future payments is by speaking with a Peachtree Financial representative.
+They’ll ask you questions about the details of your structured settlement and let you know what future payments you can sell to get the lump sum you want.

 Why Can’t I Get the Full Value of the Payments I Sell?